-Thinking about going digital?
+Thinking of going digital?
 Maybe you’ve already made up your mind but still want to read up on a few informed opinions?
-Allow us to save you a good chunk of time by narrowing your options down to two of the best online eCommerce platforms in 2022: Shopify and Amazon.
+Allow us to save you a good chunk of time by narrowing your options down to two of the best online eCommerce platforms in 2024: Amazon and Shopify.

-On the other hand, Amazon boasts around 9.5 million sellers worldwide with 2.5 billion monthly visits.
+On the other hand, Amazon boasts 350 million active customer accounts, resulting in 2.5 billion monthly visits.
 Since the introduction of its FBA (Fulfillment by Amazon) service back in 2006, the eCommerce platform saw an even greater rise in both popularity and seller subscription count.

 In this post, we’re going to go over these factors and compare the features as well as the pros and cons of both platforms to maximize your chances of success!

-Both Amazon and Shopify let users make money by selling products online, both platforms grant access to advanced selling tools and analytics, and both platforms also allow sellers to customize their brand to varying degrees.
+Both Shopify and Amazon FBA let users make money by selling products online, both platforms grant access to advanced selling tools and analytics, and both platforms also allow sellers to customize their brand to varying degrees.
 So what sets them apart?

-The main differentiation factor is that Amazon is classified as an online marketplace whereas Shopify is considered a specialized eCommerce platform.
+The biggest differentiating factor is that Amazon is classified as an online marketplace whereas Shopify is considered a specialized eCommerce platform.
 Amazon is akin to a large ‘mall’ that lets you open shop on any one of its floors whereas Shopify focuses on providing merchants with the tools necessary to build a ‘shop’ from the ground up.

 Chances are you’ve probably made a judgment call in favor of Amazon.
 After all, unlike Shopify, there’s no need to build a shop from scratch.
 The millions of visitors entering this ‘mall’ each day would surely guarantee sales?
 Well, it’s not that simple.